 Giving your staff an employee discount is a great way to increase their happiness and loyalty.
 You can also improve this further by giving out monthly prizes for the hardest workers, or any exceptional service that was carried out.

 While it may not always seem to directly increase sales, keeping your employees happy is bound to have an impact on customers.
-As Richard Branson famously said: “Happy employees = happy customers.”

-As you can see, these techniques are simple and easy to implement into your own store, even if you aren’t a giant company like those mentioned above.
+These techniques are simple and easy to implement into your own store, even if you aren’t a giant company like those mentioned above.
 Let’s take a look at how you can use the ‘psychology of sales’ in your store:

 Have you heard of FOMO?
 It stands for ‘fear of missing out’ and, according to a study by Eventbrite, 7 out of 10 millennials say that they experience it.